mach-composer/mach-composer-cli/docs/src/syntax.md

 ### terraform_config
-Configuration of the Terraform state backend.
+Configuration of the Terraform state backend.<br>
 This can be any of:

 - Azure Blob Container